polterguy/camphora-five/help-files/Camphora Five/04 - Creating custom views.md

 ## Creating custom views

-Creating custom views have been significantly simplified in Camphora Five lately, and you can now create fairly advanced _"views"_, without any coding experience at all.
-What views you can add to your application, depends upon what fields you have in your app - However, you can also create your own custom view entirely from scratch if you know some Hyperlambda.
+Creating custom views have been significantly simplified in Camphora Five, and you can now create fairly advanced _"views"_, without any coding experience at all.
+What views you can add to your application, depends upon what fields you have in your app - However, you can also create your own custom view entirely from scratch, if you know some Hyperlambda.
 The latter allows you to completely override the entire rendering of your page, and literally create _anything_ as a _"view"_ in your app.
 However, the simplest way to create a view, unless you want to teach yourself Hyperlambda - Is to simply follow the _"wizard"_, and let Camphora Five automatically create your code.
+To create a custom view, click the _"eye button"_, with the _"+"_ icon next to it, while you are editing one of your apps.
+This should bring up a _"wizard window"_, that you can follow to parametrize your view.
 Below is a screenshot of this process.

 https://phosphorusfive.files.wordpress.com/2018/05/camphora-five-screenshot-create-view-pie-chart.png